This guide explains how to create and manage access tokens for HPE GreenLake cloud APIs.

 There may be a time when you want to reset your client secret for security purposes.

-- Click the ellipsis next to the Generate Access Token, then select Reset client secret.
+- Click the ellipsis next to Generate Access Token and select Reset client secret.

 - Click Reset Client Secret.
 The Personal API client secret reset dialog appears.